Achieving a Healthy Weight

 Leave approx 4-5 hours between meals, and finish eating at least 2-3 hours before bed.

-Enjoy the process, and keep your end goal in mind!
+Enjoy the process, and remember to keep your end goal in mind!

 One important hormone which is vital in the weight management equation, yet is not so well known, is Leptin.